Skip to main content

 1981

-The Audubon Great Expeditions program begins in 1981.
-Since, thousands have traveled to naturally rich settings in the Eastern United States and Canada for bird-watching and nature observation.
+The Audubon Great Expeditions program begins.
+Since then, thousands have traveled to naturally rich settings in the Eastern United States and Canada for bird-watching and nature observation.
 Meanwhile, Audubon organizes and leads the state's first Coastal Cleanup.

 1983